-- Managing grievance procedures to handle complaints resulting from disputes with unionized employees over the collective bargaining agreement, work rules, and the interpretation of work contracts.
+The professional will manage grievance procedures to handle complaints resulting from disputes with unionized employees over the collective bargaining agreement, work rules, and the interpretation of work contracts.
 They will work as an advisor to human resources staff members and other managers of unionized employees to ensure compliance with the contract.

-The labor relations professional will regularly consult with human resources, department managers, and senior staff to get input into aspects of personnel policy such as wages, benefits, pensions, work rules, and practices that may be negotiation points when developing a new or revised union contract
+The labor relations professional will regularly consult with human resources, department managers, and senior staff to get input into aspects of personnel policy, wages, benefits, pensions, work rules, and practices.
+These are all items that may be negotiated when developing a new or revised union contract.